peteruhnak/git-migration/README.md

 ### 4. Running The Import

-Now get a terminal, go to the target git repository, and run the migration.
+Get a terminal, go to the target git repository, and run the migration.

 ```bash
 # import.txt is the file that you've created earlier